Strafe153/liqpay_rs/README.md

 See the [LICENSE-MIT](LICENSE-MIT) and [LICENSE-APACHE](LICENSE-APACHE) files for details.

 ## Note
 Users of this crate are responsible for ensuring that their usage complies with LiqPay's Terms of Service.
+Do not use LiqPay's trademarks, logos, or branding without permission.